bbell03/GeneticAlgo/README.md

   of this GA.

-  The pool function contains an array of the most updated population with the solution optimal individual at the front.
+  The pool function contains an array of the most updated population with the solution, or optimal individual at the front.

   This pool function can be run in a loop as many times as specified on a given Knapsack object.
 The more runtime, the better the optimization.